AndreRatzenberger/DurableFunctions.SemanticKernel/01-SimplePromptAgent/README.md

-# .NET 8 Isolated - Durable Functions + Semantic Kernel Integration Project - Ex01
+# Example 01 - Simple Prompt Agent

 This example shows how to build a Kernel and send a prompt to it via an Orchestration of an Agent (which are basically just renamed Durable Functions Activities)